Goobacks: Plot

 At a meeting to discuss their concern with the Goobacks, construction worker Darryl Weathers complains that they have worked hard to get their pay high enough to make a living, but now are being ousted by the time-immigrants.
 The other workers voice their own complaints, with each sentence finishing off with an increasingly slurred and garbled exclamation of "They took our jobs!", which later becomes their slogan.
 Later at that meeting, Weathers has the audience suggest ideas for stopping the immigrants from arriving at the town.
 One man suggests everyone start stripping and engaging in a gay orgy; Weathers likes the idea, as it is the only way to stop the immigrants from coming because homosexual couples cannot spawn offspring.
-The protesters reluctantly agree with the exception of Jimbo Kern; and begin the orgy.
+The protesters reluctantly agree, with the exception of Jimbo Kern, and begin the orgy.

-Meanwhile, Stan's father Randy - despite initially being sympathetic to the Goobacks - loses his job to a Gooback and becomes the spokesperson of the protesters.
+Meanwhile, Stan's father Randy—despite initially being sympathetic to the Goobacks—loses his job to a Gooback and becomes the spokesperson of the protesters.
 Randy is interviewed by CNN while still naked.
-Next to him is a very embarrassed and disturbed Stan, who explains that he understands that the immigrants are living in poverty and they are just trying to get by, but realizes that poor societies often hurt other societies instead of helping them.
+Next to him is a very embarrassed and disturbed Stan, who explains that he understands that the immigrants are living in poverty and they are just trying to get by but realizes that poor societies often hurt other societies instead of helping them.
 He suggests that the people of the present should try to make the future better so the immigrants will not need to come.
 The entire town begins to recycle, install solar and wind power devices, plant trees, give to the poor, etc., hoping to cause the Goobacks to disappear.
 Although the townspeople's efforts are successful and the Goobacks begin to fade away, the boys observe that the work is "gayer than all the men getting in a big pile and having sex with each other".
-Stan apologizes, and the male adults including the boys happily resume their orgy.
+Stan apologizes, and the men happily resume their orgy.